nmeri17/suphle-docs/src/docs/v1/application-server/index.md

 ```

 1. This argument should be used for directing the asserter to find the `suphle` binary at an alternate path; helpful for projects following a non-conventional structure where the titular module's root path doesn't correspond to binary location.

-1. Absolute path to a server config YAML either not residing at the project's root, or not bearing the name `dev-rr.yaml`.